'If you make happiness your goal, then you're not going to get to it… The goal should be an interesting life."

 My first reaction when they came out of the dye bath was ‘yuck’ but they are beginning to grow on me.
 And the silk rods are a wonderful bronze colour.

 Following my whinge yesterday about not feeling creative I tackled one possible cause – I tidied up.
 And I do feel better having done it.
 Perhaps I’m turning into my mother in my old age?
 No – I don’t use milk jugs.
-And I know whaIMG_6525t colour my hair is.
+And I know what colour my hair is.

 So I went round in circles.